cs160-sp16/prog-01-crunch-time-greenyz/README.md

 # PROG 01: Crunch Time

 Crunch Time is a mobile Anroid app that allows user to calculate the number of calories a 150-lb person would burn from various exercises.
-Enter the type of exercise and time/number of reps to figure out how many calories you would burn.
-You can also view the amount of time or number of reps you would need to perform with different exercises to burn the same number of calories.
+Enter the type of exercise and number of reps/minutes to figure out how many calories you would burn.
+You can also view the number of reps/minutes for which you would need to perform different exercises to burn the same number of calories.

 ## Authors